mahedi-kaysar/architectural-katas/adrs/adr0002-architecture-style.md

 ## Decision

-An Microservice Architecture with some elements of event-driven architecture to be used
+A Microservice Architecture with some elements of event-driven architecture to be used

 ## Consequences
 Budget to be re-assured in light of the choice.
 Strong attention to platform monitoring/operation to mitigate operational issues.